markadamfoster/aws-lambda-image-watermarker-function/README.md

 dev environment, and one for production.
 The only differences between the two would be the trigger bucket you specify and the `S3_DESTINATION_BUCKET` value.

-## Making changes/updates
+## Making changes

-The only thing that should need to be changed would be to this function itself.
-This should be done by editing the code locally, zipping up the appropriate files (see step 4 above), and uploading that zip file to the correct place in S3 Lambda.
+Most changes are actually needed to be made in my forked version of the [lambda-watermark](https://github.com/markadamfoster/lambda-watermark) library.

+After making edits:

+1. Command click (to select) the `node_modules`, `index.js`, and `watermark.png` files, choose "Compress" to create a .zip of just those files.
+2. Upload that .zip file to the appropriate place in AWS Lambda for testing.
+3. Once testing clears, upload the same .zip to the production-facing Lambda function.